libp2p/specs/noise/README.md

 [RFC 9000](https://datatracker.ietf.org/doc/html/rfc9000#section-19.21)
 (for QUIC).

-This spec currently defines 3 extension code points for the `NoiseExtensions` protobuf.
-Note that this document only defines the code point, and leaves it up to the protocol using that code point to define semantics associated with that code point.
+Note that this document only defines the `NoiseExtensions` code points, and leaves it up to the protocol using that code point to define semantics associated with these code point.

 Code points above 1024 MAY be used for experimentation.
 Code points up to this value MUST be registered in this document before deployment.